A Little Understanding – The Shingles and Flashing

 Slowly he wears down the outer layer of protection with a constant flow of what we consider normal everyday things.
 We don’t make sure that our spiritual shingles and flashing are all in good working order because we don’t see the water from Satan’s light shower as a threat.
 The little things that erode our belief system, changing us and the churches we attend, go unnoticed.

-A Little Understanding – Climate Protection (Part 3) will be posted in early May 2019
+A Little Understanding – Climate Protection (Part 3) will be posted in late June 2019

 From time to time my blog will include abridged excerpts from my book “Blueprint.”
 Like any author/blogger, I find it difficult to leave the words I have written in my computer until a publisher can be found.
 Maybe it’s because someone somewhere needs to read these words now.